termsuite/termsuite.github.io/_documentation/12-getting-started.md

 title: "Tutorial: Getting Started"
 menu: "Getting Started [Tutorial]"
 permalink: /getting-started/
+excerpt: >
+  This page guides you the steps to get TermSuite running and extracting the terminology from a short example corpus.
 ---

 This page guides you the steps to get TermSuite running and extracting the terminology from a short example corpus.